-The Town also recognizes that initial repairs on the homes may be needed prior to closing.
+The Town also recognizes that initial repairs on the homes may be needed before closing.
 The Trust completes the required home repairs based on inspection results from licensed local home inspectors.
-The inspection results and the home repair plan are available for the potential purchaser to review.10
+The inspection results and the home repair plan are available for the potential purchaser to review.9